httpwg/wg-materials/ietf101/minutes.md

   - but: would like to get this done FAST.
 Intend to spend a lot of time on this, and want to get it done ASAP.
 Hopefully this year.

-- Julian: would be shocked if this isn't done before QUIC.
+- ?: would be shocked if this isn't done before QUIC.

 Show of hands: 15 people willing to work on this!